Rick3yHuang/JCNetworkParameterization/README.md

 - ```listOfVerticesInNewReticulation``` is a list of vertex indices indicating the edge in the new reticulation pairs, e.g. {7,3}

 This usage of this methods is able to add multiple reticulations one by one with one call of the function

+## Other

+`OSCAR-NetworkParametrization/` -- this code not working yet

+## Todo

+- [ ] Change "Model" datatype to name "FourierIndices", and change the "NucleotideSequence" datatype to "FourierEquivalenceClasses" (or something to this effect).
+Also need to change the functions `getNucleotideSequence`, `getModel`, etc.
+- [ ] Update the function `computeDimensionNumerically` in `Parameterization-Generation.m2` (add to examples, add documentation)
+- [ ] change "nucleotideSeq" to "equivclass" or something in `iMap`
+- [ ] we need to figure out why we have different dimensions in the half-ziggurat case `/M2/JCNetworkParameterization/EXPERIMENTS/Paper_Examples/`
+- [ ] we need to rerun our computations with the new code
+- [ ] add examples to documentation
+- [ ] read through algorithm section in paper
+- [ ] add pictures to documentation
+- [ ] not urgent: writing tests
+- [ ] add roadmap to readme